 Spaces that are as small as 4 feet by 5 feet can work well.
 Thinking creatively may help you figure out how to adapt spaces like:

-- an unused storage closet
+- a clean, unused closet

 - a dressing room

-- a manager’s office
+- a manager’s office or unused conference room

 A bathroom isn’t acceptable as a pumping space, because: